TheBlewish/Web-LLM-Assistant-Llamacpp-Ollama/README.md

 ## Personal Note

-I tried my best to create something that allows for the use of local Llama.cpp run LLM's for web-searching, always in the past being frustrated that while services like ChatGPT could do web searching while local models were never easily able to.
-Now of course this program has been updated to also work with Ollama after several requests, so I have tried to give people what they want and now that is possible as well!
+I tried my best to create something that allows for the use of local Llama.cpp run LLM's for web-searching, always in the past being frustrated that while services like ChatGPT could do web searching, while local models were never easily able to.
+Now of course this program has been updated to also work with Ollama after several requests, I have tried to give people what they want and now that is possible to use Ollama as well as Llama.cpp!

-Web-LLM Assistant represents countless hours of learning, coding, and problem-solving and is actually my first ever attempt at anything coding related especially anything I built from scratch.
+Web-LLM Assistant represents countless hours of learning, coding, and problem-solving and is actually my first ever attempt at anything coding related, especially anything I built from scratch.

-If anyone who knows a lot more then me wants to dive in and make this magnitudes better, that would be fantastic.
-I believe this is the best I can do at my current level of knowledge, it's still a work in proggress and likely has it's issues, if you find any issues please leave an issue on the github and I will try and fix it for you!
+I hope you find this program both useful and enjoyable!